ChannalKishor/RAG/README.md

-# Document Genie - A Generative AI PDF Chatbot
+# Assignment  - RAG Chatbot

 Welcome to **Product Builders** where we dive into the world of generative AI.
 Today, we are unveiling something truly exciting: a step-by-step tutorial on building your own Chat PDF, which we have lovingly named **Document Genie**.